o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/behavior-context.md

 ---
-description: ' Learn about the relationship between &script-canvas; and the behavior context in &ALYlong;. '
+description: ' Learn about the relationship between Script Canvas and the behavior context in Amazon Lumberyard. '
-title: '&script-canvas; and the Behavior Context'
+title: 'Script Canvas and the Behavior Context'
 ---
 # Script Canvas and the Behavior Context {#script-canvas-behavior-context}